Spiritual Tantra vs. Sexual (Neo) Tantra vs. Tantric Massage

 - The last two fingers are placed just above the lips and just below and so the senses of touch and taste are shutdown.

 There is more to the practice of jyoti-mudrā, but in the short description above, one can see that all the senses are shut down symbolically.
 Through proper jyoti-mudrā the yogi is left with only pure attention that can no longer be directed outwards.
-Instead, it is naturally directed inwards, back towards its source, deep inside the brain.
+Instead, it is naturally directed inwards, back towards its source, deep within the brain.
 This point is also called the divine cave or hiraṇyagarbha.

 Maithuna: Enjoying Sexual Union?